modera/ModeraActivityLoggerBundle/README.md

 Add this dependency to your composer.json:

-    "modera/file-repository-bundle": "dev-master"
+    "modera/file-repository-bundle": "~1.0"

 Update your AppKernel class and add these bundles there:

     new Knp\Bundle\GaufretteBundle\KnpGaufretteBundle(), // if you still don't have it new Modera\FileRepositoryBundle\ModeraFileRepositoryBundle(),

+And finally check your `config.yml` and make sure that validation service is enabled:

+    framework:
+        validation: ~

 ## Documentation

-This bundle proves useful when you need to have a consistent way of storing your files with an ability to later reference these files in your domain model or query them ( using Doctrine ORM ).
+This bundle proves useful when you need to have a consistent way of storing your files with an ability to later reference these files in your domain model or query them (using Doctrine ORM).
 Configuration process consists of two steps:

  * Configuring Gaufrette filesystem adapter